stefan-hoeck/idris2-tutorial/src/Tutorial/DPair.md

   of a too small or too large number of fields, we also print a corresponding error message.
 * An index was out of bounds.
-This can happen, when users try to access or delete specific row.
-We print the current number of rows, the value entered, plus a hint explaining that row indices start at zero.
+This can happen, when users try to access or delete specific rows.
+We print the current number of rows plus the value entered.
 * A value not representing a natural number was entered as an index.
   We print an according error message.